swatisingh0107/DataWrangling-with-Hadoop-and-MongoDB/README.md

-# SparkMLApplication
+# SparkMLApplication (Project in Progress)
-We will build a SparkML application to build sentiment analysis model for Nike using Twitter Data
+We will build a SparkML application to build sentiment analysis model for Nike using Twitter Data.
+We will then visualize various metrics using Hive mapping to HBase table.

 ## Setup HDP Sandbox